 11. Use Gels and Ointments

-Lubricating gels and ointments coat your eye and bring longer-lasting relief than eye drops.
+Lubricating gels and ointments coat your eyeballs and bring longer-lasting relief than eye drops.
 However, these remedies for dry eyes are thicker than drops, so they may interfere with vision and should only be used before you go to sleep.

 Gels and ointments come with their own warnings:

-- Patients can overuse gels and ointments when they don’t actually need them
+- Patients can overuse gels and ointments when they don’t actually need them.

 12. Change Your Environment

 Sometimes low humidity, high winds, dust, air conditioning, or heat and smoke can cause temporary dryness and irritation.
 Step away from the situation, if you can.
 If indoors, consider the ambient moisture of the room.

 Here are a few ways to reduce eye irritation: